-SYSADM connects to a remote database with a link.
+SYSADM connects to a remote database with a link. dmSQL> CONNECT TO BankTranx SYSADM; dmSQL> CREATE PUBLIC DATABASE LINK BankMIS CONNECT TO BankMIS 2> IDENTIFIED BY SYSADM; dmSQL> DISCONNECT;

-'''

-dmSOL> CONNECT TO BankTranx SYSADM;

-'''

 user1 connects to a remote database using the BankMIS@"":SYSADM.Personnel form.